brok3nwir3/WebLearning/Assignments/wk3/wk3_instructions.md

 - Add a budget name, like 'My Zero Spend Budget'.
 - Add an email recipient.
 - Click 'Create budget'.
-- You now have a budget that will alert you if your account is charged any amount money.
+- You now have a budget that will preemptively alert you if your account is going to be charge any amount money.
 - Note: If you are not a free-tier user, repeat these steps, but select the 'Monthly cost budget' template.

 ### Cost Explorer